-The Academic Affairs Committee of the Texas State University System was called to order on August 6, 2018 at 2:30 p.m.
+The Academic Affairs Committee of the Texas State University System was called to order on May 14, 2018 at 9:00 a.m.
 CST by Committee Chair Jaime Garza.
 The meeting was held telephonically.

 Regent Jaime Garza, Committee Chair; Regent Rossanna Salazar; Regent Veronica Edwards